BobbaruK/auth-v3/README.md

 ## Overview

 This project explores building a full-stack Next.js application with Docker, Prisma, and PostgreSQL.
-It follows the tutorial ["Build and Deploy a Fullstack Next.js App with Docker, Postgres & Prisma"](https://www.youtube.com/watch?v=N4meIif7Jtc) and aims to provide a solid foundation for future production-ready applications.
+It follows this tutorial ["Better Auth Full Tutorial with Next.js, Prisma ORM, PostgreSQL, Nodemailer"](https://www.youtube.com/watch?v=N4meIif7Jtc) and aims to provide a solid foundation for future production-ready applications.

 ## Server Setup